 3 phases of menopause:

-- Premenopausal women – reduces the activity of the ovaries
+Premenopausal women – reduces the activity of the ovaries

-- Perimenopause – hormonal changes the body
+Perimenopause – hormonal changes the body

-- – Increases the likelihood of developing osteoporosis (bone loss);
+– Increases the likelihood of developing osteoporosis (bone loss);

-Hormone replacement therapy with synthetic drugs is possible, if you are completely healthy and there are no contraindications, that is, you do not have hormonal disorders, were never put such diagnoses as breast disease, endometriosis, uterine fibroids, cysts, your cardiovascular system works like a clock you do not suffer from high blood pressure, tachycardia, coronary heart disease, you do not smoke.
+Hormone replacement therapy with synthetic drugs is possible, if you are completely healthy and there are no contraindications, so you do not have hormonal disorders and such diagnoses as breast disease, endometriosis, uterine fibroids, cysts, your cardiovascular system works like a clock you do not suffer from high blood pressure, tachycardia, coronary heart disease, and also you don’t smoke.